Four steps and you are studying in the M.A. Empirical Democracy Research:

-If you study toward a degree from a foreign university, you must not apply before you receive your degree (a transcript documenting 135 cr earned at a foreign university is not sufficient in that case).
+If you are studying towards a foreign Bachelor or an equivalent degree, please take notice that you must already have your diploma upon application for our Master's Program.
 In order to be admissible to a M. A. program at Mainz, you must first apply for the recognition of your foreign degree!
 (Only participants from our partner universities are exempted from this rule, as they submit their documents to Dijon or Opole, not directly to Mainz.)
 Generally, it is always the university you wish to study at which must recognize your degree (there is no ”national” recognition procedure for foreign degrees valid for the entire German academic system).
 Since the recognition procedure of your foreign degree could be lengthy and complicated, make sure to apply for the recognition of your foreign degree well in advance (at least 6 weeks before you intend to submit your full documents for application).
 The recognition document issued by the International Office of the University of Mainz must be submitted together with the rest of your documents for application!
 For further information, please check the website and application forms for the recognition/validation of foreign certificates.

 Some of our courses are in English, but the majority of seminars and lectures are in German.
 Therefore, German skills are required at least at level B2, better at C1 (Common European Framework of Reference for Languages).
 In order to prove your command of the German language, you have to pass the "Deutsche Sprachprüfung für den Hochschulzugang ausländischer Studienbewerber" (DSH) or an equivalent.

 3. You have studied political science or social studies in the bachelor's degree at least as a minor and/or as a 2nd subject.